 Tips and Tricks

-- An immersion blender, electric beaters or mixers is the quickest way to incorporate all the white chocolate morsels and make sure they melt.
+- An immersion blender, electric beaters or mixer is the quickest way to incorporate all the white chocolate morsels and make sure they melt.
 If you don’t have any of these, just use a heavy spoon and a little elbow grease to mix the ingredients together well.
 You want the truffle mixture to be smooth, with no obvious chunks of white chocolate left.

 - For perfectly evenly sized truffles, use a kitchen scale to measure each truffle before rolling it into a ball.
 This isn’t necessary, of course, if you trust yourself to eyeball the size, but it does add a nice “polished” look to a plate of homemade truffles when they are all the same size.